-The National Lakeshore will be offering personalized snowshoe field trips for fourth grade classes in the months of January, February, and March.
-Learn about winter ecology and snow science in a hands-on, experiential format while hiking on snowshoes through the National Lakeshore.
-The grants will be used to pay for school bus transportation costs, snowshoes and snowshoe repair, and classroom materials.
+The National Lakeshore offers snowshoe field trips for fourth-grade classes in the months of January, February, and March.
+Students learn about winter ecology and snow science in a hands-on, experiential format while hiking on snowshoes through the National Lakeshore.

+in 2018 and 2019, the National Park Foundation (NPS) provided grants that supported bus transportation.
 “These grants are planting the seeds for lifelong relationships with national parks and their programs,” said Will Shafroth, NPF President.
-“By providing access to transformative experiences like listening to the sound of birds chirping, walking the halls of a school that tell a civil rights story, looking up at a dark night sky, or pitching a tent with a friend for the first time, these children are forever impacted.
+These children are forever impacted.
 We appreciate the power of national parks and, through our support, the National Park Foundation hopes to share them with as many kids as possible.”